Gireve/pncp-implementation-guide/docs/03-functional-guidelines.md

 If the eMSP used Gireve certificates enrolment services, [Enroll a certificate PNCP](https://gireve-apis.stoplight.io/docs/pncp/afc0baf98a6e1-enroll-a-certificate-pncp) or [Enroll a certificate EST protocol](https://gireve-apis.stoplight.io/docs/pncp/7dd53d389f659-enroll-a-certificate-est-protocol), to obtain its Contract Certificates (meaning it generates itself the key pair and creates itself the bundle), it can use the same enrolment services for its certificate renewal as described in [Section 3.3.3](#renewal-of-a-leaf-certificate).

-> **Note:** As explained in [Section 3.7.1.1.1](#option-1-gireve-generates-the-cc-key-pair-and-the-ccb) and [Section 3.3.3](#renewal-of-a-leaf-certificate), these PNCP services allow the eMSP to include an optional `metadata` object in the request body when renewing a leaf certificate.
+> **📝 Note:** As explained in [Section 3.7.1.1.1](#option-1-gireve-generates-the-cc-key-pair-and-the-ccb) and [Section 3.3.3](#renewal-of-a-leaf-certificate), these PNCP services allow the eMSP to include an optional `metadata` object in the request body when renewing a leaf certificate.
 This metadata enables the association of simple business classification data with the created certificate record in Gireve systems.
 It is not embedded in the certificate itself.
 This metadata can then be used to simplify reporting, filtering, and internal monitoring.
 For more information, see [Section 3.7.3](#consultation-of-enrolled-Contract-Certificate).

 ### 3.7.3 Consultation of enrolled Contract Certificate